bhisaac/5eFP/5eFP-SRD.md

 Is a character muscle-­bound and insightful?
 Brilliant and charming?
 Nimble and hardy?
 Ability scores define these qualities—a creature’s assets as well as weaknesses.

-The three main rolls of the game—the ability check, the saving throw, and the attack roll—rely on the six ability scores.
+The two main rolls of the game—the ability check and the attack roll—rely on the six ability scores.
 The book’s introduction describes the basic rule behind these rolls: roll a d20, add an ability modifier derived from one of the six ability scores, and compare the total to a target number.

 ## Ability Scores and Modifiers